penumbra-zone/penumbra/spec/concepts/governance.md

 is included in the note commitment tree, so that it can be spent by the proposer.
 Otherwise, it is not, and the funds are burned.

-[^1]: If withdrawn proposals could be withdrawn immediately, the escrow mechanism would not be effective at deterring spam, since the proposer could yank their proposal at the last minute prior to losing their deposit.
+[^1]: If withdrawing a proposal halted on-chain voting immediately, the escrow mechanism would not be effective at deterring spam, since the proposer could yank their proposal at the last minute prior to losing their deposit.
+However, at the UX level, withdrawn proposals can be presented as though voting were closed, since validators' default votes are probably sufficient for spam deterrence.